Azure-Samples/communication-services-javascript-quickstarts/calling-web-push-notifications/README.md

         - function.json - config file.
         - index.js - This is a REST api end point to receive OneSignalRegistrationTokens for our users.
 Our application server in webpack.config.js of this project, will generate the OneSignalRegistrationToken for a communicationUserId and send it here to this rest api end point which we will then store it in our mapping which is in /Shared/OneSignalRegistrationTokens.js
     - /Shared/OneSignalRegistrationTokens.js - Contains the static mapping of OneSignalRegistrationTokens to communicationUserIds. <b><i>Make sure your function app is set to "Always on" during testing purposes of this quickstart or this mapping will be reset every 20 minutes.
 You can set this option in "Settings Configuration" menu of the function app, then "General settings" tab.
 We have also explained above with a screenshot of where to set this option.</i></b>
+    - > **Warning**
-    - <b style='color:red'><i>Important: The reason to use randomly generated OneSignal registration tokens for our communication users, is for security purposes.
+      > <b><i>Important: The reason to use randomly generated OneSignal registration tokens for our communication users, is for security purposes.
 Do not use communication user ids to identify the end user devices for signaling.
 You must use randomly generated OneSignalRegistrationTokens to signal the end users.
 Each end user will only know about their own OneSignalRegistrationToken.
 Users will not know about other users' OneSignalRegistrationTokens.
 These tokens will be generated in our webpack.config server when creating user tokens.</i></b>
 <br></br>
 <br></br>
 - From the Azure portal, go to the HandleIncomingCallEvent sub function function under your "Functions" menu.
 If you dont see it yet, just wait a couple minutes or fresh the page until you see it.
 It will show up soon enough: